kazekim/backend-engineer-challenge/README.md

 - Get : api for getting scan result data by result id
 - List : api for listing scan all result data in system with filters

+## Local Development

+To work in local development, you need to know where you can edit the config file and execute the project

+**Challenge API**

+- Config file is stored in grchallengeapi/configs/config.yml
+- Go's main file is stored in grchallengeapi/cmd/grchallengeapi/main.go

+**Scanning Worker**

+- Config file is stored in grscanningworker/configs/config.yml
+- Go's main file is stored in grscanningworker/cmd/grscanningworker/main.go